Tom Bonner: Career

 Bonner signed for Ebbsfleet United on an 18-month contract on 15 January 2015.

 On 1 June 2016, Bonner rejoined former side Dartford for the 2016–17 National League South season.

 On 2 June 2018, Bonner was sent off representing Hackney pub The Gun in the BT Sport Pub Cup final at Leicester City's King Power Stadium.

+On 22 June 2023, Bonner announced his retirement from football.

+Bonner came out of retirement just four months later by joining Havant & Waterlooville.

+However, after only five first-team appearances, Bonner left Havant & Waterlooville in November 2023 and joined Cray Wanderers, making his debut for the club on 25 November 2023 during a 1–1 draw against Dulwich Hamlet.